tropy/docs/using_tropy/project_view/combine_photos.md

 ## Combine multiple photos into one item

 Tropy items can include one or multiple photos, making it easy to group multi-page documents.
+All photos within an item share the same metadata.
+Merging is not intended to collect multiple different documents, but rather to combine multiple photos that belong to the same document. **Grouping items into topical or organizational collections is best done with lists or tags.**

 * You can easily combine items within Tropy.